From the Winery:

 All ‘jack stems’ were removed on the sorting table.
 Musts were cold soaked in open-top fermenters for five days, and then inoculated with cultured yeasts to begin slow fermentation.
 Each tank was manually punched down two times per day, with a total maceration time of sixteen to twenty-eight days.
 Upon completion of primary fermenta- tion and maceration, all free run wine was transferred to tank for set- tling, and then pressed at extremely low pressure (0.08 bars) to avoid extracting bitterness.
 After settling overnight both free-run and press wines were racked to barrels.
 Ten was bottled with no fining and no filtration.

-Tasting Notes: A brooding and intense wine.
-The aromas begin with notes of Elderberry, Freesia and Fig, then a myriad of savory spices, and a hint of lavender.
-Firm, mature tannins—evidence of Ten’s age- ability—are followed by a long, velvety finish.
+A brooding and intense wine.
+The aromas begin with notes of black tea, blackberry and orange rind, then a myriad of savory spices, and a hint of jasmine.
+Firm, mature tannins—evidence of Ten’s ageability—are followed by a long, velvety finish.